In previous articles, I outlined the steps in addressing transport challenges:

-The decision-making process involves selecting the intervention or package of options that is expected to deliver the best outcome for the investment required, and within resourcing, political and institutional context and constraints.
+The decision-making process involves selecting the intervention or package of options that are expected to deliver the best outcome for the investment required, and within resourcing, political and institutional context and constraints.

 The preferred option has to provide value for money, which means be cost-effective, practical and acceptable.

-There are three different forms of assessment – socio-economic valuation of benefits and costs; qualitative assessment of impacts; and financial assessment of cash flows or funding.
-Here I will focus on the first two.
+There are three different assessments: socio-economic valuation of benefits and costs; qualitative assessment of impacts; and financial assessment of cash flows or funding.
+Here, I will focus on the first two.

-Demand for transport refers to the number of users (in terms of moving people and freight) who want to use a transport facility or service, at any given price.
+Demand for transport refers to the number of users (to move people and freight) who want to use a transport facility or service at any given price.

 Potential demand depends on the level and quality of service, and price, compared to alternatives.
 We saw in a previous article that transport is a derived demand.
 Elasticity of demand measures the demand resulting from changes in price.

-Benefit-Cost Analysis or BCA refers to the ratio of the present value of the benefits compared to the present value of the costs.
-The decision criteria for selecting a viable option is that benefits must exceed costs and the preferred option has the highest benefit-cost ratio.
-This is the preferred approach by most funders but has its limitations.
+Benefit-Cost Analysis (BCA) refers to the ratio of the present value of the benefits compared to the present value of the costs.
+The decision criteria for selecting a viable option are that benefits must exceed costs, and the preferred option has the highest benefit-cost ratio.
+This is the preferred approach by most funders, but has its limitations.

 Present value is determined by considering the time value of money, translating future costs back to a common base year.
 Net present value or NPV is another measure of the viability of a proposal, calculated from the present value of the benefits less costs.
 If the NPV is greater than zero, then the proposal could proceed and the highest NPV is the most preferred, being an economically efficient use of resources.

-The challenge is that some of the benefits are difficult to value in monetary terms, especially for other than road projects, particularly those with large traffic volumes and high levels of current congestion.
-The benefits from investment in walking and cycling, traffic management and public transport are more difficult to quantify, and this is also the case for many regional and remote projects with low traffic volumes.
+The challenge is that some benefits are difficult to value in monetary terms, especially for other than road projects, particularly those with large traffic volumes and high levels of current congestion.
+The benefits of investment in walking and cycling, traffic management and public transport are more difficult to quantify, and this is also the case for many regional and remote projects with low traffic volumes.

-Multi-Criteria Analysis or MCA is a robust approach to cut through large amounts of complex information and provide a open, explicit and comprehensive way of presenting an assessment.
+Multi-Criteria Analysis (MCA) is a robust approach to cut through large amounts of complex information and provide an open, explicit and comprehensive way of presenting an assessment.

-MCA provides a mechanism to present not only monetary, but also qualitative assessments, hence are more comprehensive than a BCA, which only considers those aspects that can be valued in monetary terms.
+MCA provides a mechanism to present not only monetary but also qualitative assessments, hence are more comprehensive than a BCA, which only considers those aspects valued in monetary terms.
 MCA incorporates a BCA, so doesn’t replace but adds to the analysis.

-A number of commentators have been overly critical of the MCA process, but I strongly disagree with their arguments as there are robust ways of undertaking MCA.
-In my view BCA analysis can be just as readily criticised because of the assumptions the analysis is based on, which are often not transparent or obvious to the lay professional reader.
-Consider the demand forecast models for example, what assumptions were made and on what basis.
+Several commentators have been overly critical of the MCA process, but I strongly disagree with their arguments, as there are robust ways of undertaking MCA.
+BCA analysis can be just as readily criticised because of the assumptions the analysis is based on, which are often not transparent or obvious to the lay professional reader.
+Consider the demand forecast models, for example, what assumptions were made and on what basis.

-A professional approach to MCA I believe provides a much richer and more robust presentation of the benefits and costs.
+A professional approach to MCA provides a much richer and more robust presentation of the benefits and costs.

 Three Levels of Assessment

-Best practice approaches to investment decisions generally involve a three stage process, distilling a number of potential options down to a preferred option.
+Best practice approaches to investment decisions involve a three-stage process, distilling several potential options down to a preferred option.

 The first stage checks strategic alignment with government/community and transport objectives.
-The second stage reviews those options that passes the first stage, by subjecting to a high-level preliminary analysis of benefits and costs.
+The second stage reviews those options that pass the first stage by subjecting to a high-level preliminary analysis of benefits and costs.
 The third stage involves a detailed assessment, preferably using a MCA of a limited set of preferred options.

-Having determined the preferred option by progressing through the three levels of assessment, then a business case is prepared and presented to the requisite decision maker.
+Having determined the preferred option by progressing through the three levels of assessment, then prepare and present a business case to the requisite decision maker.